kensho/ng-describe/README.md

 });
 ```

-You do not have to specify every option, there are reasonable defaults for each.
+You do not have to specify every option, there are reasonable defaults.

 ### Primary options